-In recognition of the important role Aboriginal people play in caring for Country, we have partnered with Traditional Owners throughout the year to conduct on-Country cultural heritage assessments and Aboriginal Waterway Assessments.
-These assessments have provided formal ways of recognising Aboriginal cultural values and helped deliver economic inclusion in the water sector, but this work has also been crucial to continuing to develop strong relationships with the region's First People and opportunities for their meaningful involvement in NRM.
+In recognition of the important role Aboriginal people play in caring for Country, we have partnered with Traditional Owners throughout the year to conduct On-Country cultural heritage assessments and Aboriginal Waterway Assessments.
+These assessments have provided formal ways of recognising Aboriginal cultural values and helped deliver economic inclusion in the water sector, work which has also been crucial in continuing to develop strong relationships with the region's First People and opportunities for meaningful involvement in NRM.